simpeg/aurora/paper/paper.md

 # Conclusion
 Aurora provides an open-source Python implementation of the EMTF package for magnetotelluric data processing.
-Aurora is a prototype worked example of how to plug processing into an existing opensource data and metadata ecosystem (MTH5, mt_metadata, & MTpy).
+Processing is relatively simple and requires very limited domain knowledge in time series analysis.
+Aurora also serves as a prototype worked example of how to plug processing into an existing opensource data and metadata ecosystem (MTH5, mt_metadata, & MTpy).
 We hope Aurora can be used as an example interface to these packages for the open source MT community, and that these tools will contribute to workflows which can focus more on geoscience analysis, and less on the nuances of data management.

 # Appendix